Navigation Menu+

 Hanna Heller is a 16-year-old girl.
 She lives in hiding with her father, Erik, in a cabin in an arctic forest.

 Hanna is now ready for the revenge mission.
 She activates a homing beacon that will tell Marissa where she is.
 Erik checks Hanna has memorised their rendezvous point in Berlin, where he expects her to travel after the assassination.
-He leaves the cabin, and Hanna waits there to be captured and taken to Marissa.
+He leaves the cabin, and Hanna waits there for the CIA to capture her and take her to Marissa.

 In CIA captivity, Hanna repeatedly asks for Marissa.
 But Marissa is cautious and sends in a lookalike.
 Hanna kills the impostor.
 Believing she has fulfilled the first part of her mission, Hanna escapes from the CIA facility and finds herself in the Moroccan desert.